sahil-deo/Backtesting-Example/README.md

 ## Strategy

-### Trade Condition:
-- Compare mean volume of yesterday's last 120 mins and 10 mins
-- If last 10 min mean volume > last 120 mins mean volume * **multiplier** `# this indicates spike in volume `

 ### Buy Condition:

+- Compare average of yesterday’s last 120 min’s volume with last 10 min’s volume.
+- If 10 min volume is greater than MULTIPLIER * 120 min volume, a spike is observed.
-- If slope is positive, trend is upwards
+- If the slope of the trend is positive, i.e. value of the instrument is increase, then buy stock using CAPITALPERBUY * CurrentCapital.
-- Buy x amounts of shares using certain percentage of capital `# capital_per_buy is the percentage of capital used for each buy order`
+- eg. CurrentCapital = 10,000rs, CAPITALPERBUY = 10%, then buy using 1000rs.
+- Buy order is executed at Today’s first candle’s OpenPrice.

 ### Sell Condition:
-- If slope is negative, trend is downwards
-- Sell number of shares holding * **sell_multiplier** `# sell_multiplier is the percentage of shares sold for each sell order`
+- Implemented a trailing stoploss at STOPLOSS%.
+- This works by iterating through every candle Today and comparing the CandleLow against the calculated StopLossPrice.
+- Sell order is executed exactly at StopLoss Price.

 ## Run the test